akatopo/script_videogames_quickAdd/README.md

 ### Example template

-Please also find a definition of the variables used in this template below (see : [Template variables definitions](#template-variables-definitions)).
+Please also find a definition of the variables used in this template below (see : [Template variable definitions](#template-variable-definitions)).

 ```
 ---